misc0110/dash-button/rpi/README.md

 9. Enable NAT:

-        sudo sysctl -w net.ipv4.ip_forward=1

         sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE sudo iptables -A FORWARD -i eth0 -o wlan0 -j ACCEPT sudo iptables -A FORWARD -i wlan0 -o eth0 -j ACCEPT

+10. Enable IPv4 forwarding.
+Add following line to */etc/sysctl.conf*:

+        net.ipv4.ip_forward=1

-10. Make the rules persistent by installing *iptables-persistent*: `sudo apt-get install iptables-persistent`
+11. Make the rules persistent by installing *iptables-persistent*: `sudo apt-get install iptables-persistent`
-11. Reboot the Raspberry Pi (`sudo reboot`)
+12. Reboot the Raspberry Pi (`sudo reboot`)
-12. Test whether the access point works by running `sudo hostapd /etc/hostapd/hostapd.conf`.
+13. Test whether the access point works by running `sudo hostapd /etc/hostapd/hostapd.conf`.
 You should be able to connect to the access point with any wireless device.
-13. Activate your Dash button using the Amazon app.
+14. Activate your Dash button using the Amazon app.
 You can abort the activation at the point where you have to select a product.
-14. Redirect the Amazon endpoint to the Raspberry Pi by adding the following line to */etc/dnsmasq.conf*:
+15. Redirect the Amazon endpoint to the Raspberry Pi by adding the following line to */etc/dnsmasq.conf*:

         address=/parker-gw-eu.amazon.com/192.168.50.1

-15. Restart *dnsmasq*: `sudo service dnsmasq restart`
+16. Restart *dnsmasq*: `sudo service dnsmasq restart`

 ## Listening for button presses